nikpau/sr-gen/README.md

 This generator can be called as a Python module from the command line for standalone use or can be part of a script.

+In any case you need to provide a configuration file in `yaml` format.
+It specifies the parameters for the river generation process.
+> The configuration file must contain all fields from the example for the generator to work.
+In depth explanations of the parameters can be found in the [Configuration files](#configuration-files) section.

+In its default configuration, the generator will  utilize the `csv` exporter, which generates three `.csv` files:
+1. `coords.csv` containing the coordinates of the river segments
+2. `metrics.csv` containing the water depth ,current direction and current velocity at each grid point.
+3. `Segments.txt` containing the segment types used for the generation and their parameters.

+The exporter can be changed by specifying the `EXPORTER` field in the configuration file.
+The available exporters are defined in `src/rivergen/exporters.py`.
+Currently, the CSV exporter is the only one available, but custom exporters can easily be generated.
+The blueprint for creating a custom exporter can be found under `./src/rivergen/utils.py` in the `BaseExporter` class.

 ### CLI
 ```console
 $ rivergen -c /path/to/config.yaml
 ```
 You can run the module with the default configuration file at `./configs/example.yaml` to see an example of the building process.

-Upon running, the generator will create a folder at the specified location from the configuration.
-For every new generation, a new folder is created, named by a random hexadecimal UUID.
-This was done to avoid duplicate names when calling the generator rapidly e.g. during training.
-This behavior can be changed under `src/rivergen/export.py:84`.
+Upon running, the generator will create a folder at the specified location from the configurations `SAVEPATH` argument.
+For each call, a new folder is created, named by a random hexadecimal UUID and three.
+This was done to avoid duplicate folder names when calling the generator rapidly e.g. during neural network training.
+This behavior can be changed under `src/rivergen/utils.py:99`.

 #### Options